 Regardless of the type of review, the material presented to the grant reviewers needs to be complete and submitted by the applicant in a form that is considered a best-efforts application, ready for submission to the granting agency.

 Applications will be prescreened by members of the College of Veterinary Medicine’s Research Committee to assure the grant is in final form and ready for review.
 If there are gaps or sections identified as “in progress” or “to be developed," the grant will be considered not ready for review.
-Joel Baines and Judy Wood will be the initial contact people; this responsibility will be assumed by other committee members as the program develops.
+Judy Wood will be the initial contact person; this responsibility will be assumed by other committee members as the program develops.

 Review meetings will be scheduled for one hour in duration.
 The room location and time will be standardized.
 Refreshments will be available.